Deathmatch (video games): Players

-In this context a player is a human operated character in the game or a character operated by a computer software AI—a bot.
-Both the human and computer operated character do have the same basic visual appearance but will in most modern games be able to select a skin which is an arbitrary graphics model but that operates on the same set of movements as the base model.
-A human player's character and computer bot's character features the same set of physical properties, initial health, initial armour, weapon capabilities, the same available character maneuvers and speed—i.e. they are equally matched except for the actual controlling part.
-For a novice player the difference (i.e. experience, not taking into account the actual skill) between a human opponent and a computer controlled opponent may be near nil, however for a skilled player the lack of human intelligence is usually easily noticed in most bot implementations; regardless of the actual skill of the bot—which lack of intelligence can be at least somewhat compensated for in terms of e.g. extreme (superhuman) accuracy and aim.
+In this context a player is either a human-controlled character or a character operated by a computer software AI commonly referred to as a bot.
+Both human players and bots typically share the same base visual model, although in most modern games players may select a skin, a cosmetic graphics model that operates on the same set of movements as the base model.
+Human-controlled characters and bots usually share identical physical properties, including initial health, armor, weapon capabilities, available maneuvers, and movement speed, differing only in their control logic.
+For novice players, the difference between a human opponent and a computer-controlled opponent may be minimal.
+For experienced players, however, the absence of human decision-making is often noticeable in bot behavior, even when compensated for by enhanced accuracy or reaction speed.
 However, some systems deliberately inform the player when inspecting the score list which player(s) are bots and which are human (e.g. OpenArena).
 In the event that the player is aware of the nature of the opponent it will affect the cognitive process of the player regardless of the player's skill.

-Modern implementations allow for new players to join after the game has started, the maximum number of players that can join is arbitrary for each game, map and rules and can be selected by the server.
-Some maps are suitable for small numbers of players, some are suitable for larger numbers.
+Modern implementations allow for new players to join after the game has started.The maximum number of players is defined by the game, map, and rule set, and is typically configurable by the server.
+Some maps are designed for small numbers of players, while others support larger player counts.